 8. Falcon Archery Malta

-Exploring the remnants of Malta’s past could enlarge your interest for the history of the armored knights, but also for one of the oldest human activities – the archery!
+Exploring the remnants of Malta’s past could enlarge your interest in the history of the armored knights, but also for one of the oldest human activities – archery!

 The good news is that you do not have to just fantasize about this enchanting skill!
 At the University of Malta in Msida, you can actually learn how to use a bow and an arrow!
 Falcon Archery Malta is the school of traditional, instinctive archery!

-If you want to prepare yourself for the Hunger Games, the 2-hour session in basic archery course will costs you 35 Euros.
+If you want to prepare yourself for the Hunger Games, the 2-hour session in the basic archery course will cost you 35 Euros.
 Not too much if that will give you a better starting point once the Capitol reanimates the crazy idea of disciplining the districts.

 If you want to try one of the most interesting things to do in Malta, classes are held at the Falcon Archery Malta’s Archery Range at Malta University Main campus.

 9. Mosta Rotunda

 When we left Malta by plane, I noticed that Mosta town had a shape of a heart.
 At the heart of this heart, the Rotunda of Mosta or Mosta Dome was an imposing building dominating the landscape.
 Definitely, one of Malta’s prime tourist spots!

 Belonging to the Basilica of the Assumption of Our Lady, Mosta Rotunda is an iconic landmark.
 With its height of 61 meters, this piece of neoclassical architecture can hardly go unnoticed.
 The width of its dome puts the church on the world maps.
 With 39,6 meters in external diameter and 37,2 meters on the inside, the Rotunda of Mosta is one of the largest unsupported domes in the world!